Skip to main content

 Aggregation mode selection.

-Valid values: sum, average, min, max, concat, stack-horizontally, stack-vertically
+Valid values: sum, average, min, max, concat, stack-horizontally, stack-vertically, first, ensure-identical ,set

 Default value: stack-horizontally